ahjwang/messenger-emma/training/README.md

 bash stage_1.sh
 ```
 Note: We run EMMA on stage 1 for 12 hours, but this is to make comparisons with baselines that take this long to converge.
 In general EMMA should converge much faster than this.

+## Results
+You can see the training curves generated using the provided scripts at [this wandb project](https://wandb.ai/ahjwang/msgr-emma?workspace=user-ahjwang)